-- Application form (both part A and part B).
+- Application form (Part A & B).
 Fill it in and submit it as a PDF file. - Annexes (see section 5).
-Submit them as PDF files, with the exception of the Detailed budget table, which should be submitted in excel format.
+Submit them as PDF files, with the exception of the Detailed budgetary table, which can be submitted in excel format.

-The size limit of a single email message is 30 MB including its attachments.
+The size limit of a single message (email message) is 30 MB including its attachments.
 However on iPhone and iPad, the message size limit with the native email client is 10 MB, due to technical constrains.